soomla/knowledge-base/src/documents/university/articles/Grow_WhalesReport.html.md

 #### Use the Whales Report to track your game's growth and see how well it does in relation to the GROW network week over week.

 ### How to get it?
-You can get in the GROW network and start receiving the Whales Report weekly by integrating any of the GROW bundles on the [Soomla dashboard's downloads page](http://dashboard.soom.la/downloads).
+You can get in the GROW network and start receiving the Whales Report weekly by integrating any of the GROW Integrations on the [GROW Dashboard Integrations Page](http://dashboard.soom.la/downloads).